-- (1) Chairwoman of the compensation committee. - (2) Member of the nominating and corporate governance committee. - (3) Chairwoman of the nominating and corporate governance committee. - (4) Member of the audit committee.
+- (1) Chairwoman of our compensation committee. - (2) Member of our nominating and corporate governance committee - (3) Chairwoman of our nominating and corporate governance committee. - (4) Member of our audit committee.

-- (5) Chairman of the audit committee. - (6) Member of the compensation committee.
+- (5) Chairman of our audit committee. - (6) Member of our compensation committee.